Bryannnnn1313/csew_v2/README.md

 - Install update period
 - Install updates automatically

-CSEL can also take away points for:
+CSEW can also take away points for:
 - Deleting "good" users

-CSEL can be run with "silent misses" which simulates a CyberPatriot round where you have no idea where the points are until you earn them.
+CSEW can be run with "silent misses" which simulates a CyberPatriot round where you have no idea where the points are until you earn them.
 It can also be run with the silent misses turned off which is helpful when you are debugging or when you have very inexperienced students who might benefit from the help.
 This mode gives you a general idea where the points are missing.
-CSEL can also create a scoreboard report that can be sent to an FTP server and manaipulated however you please.
+CSEW can also create a scoreboard report that can be sent to an FTP server and manaipulated however you please.

 ## How to install using git
 1. Set up your image and put your vulnerabilities in place.
 2. Install the following prerequisites: git and python-tk.
 	`install.sh` also has the python-tk installation implemented
-3. Clone into CSEL by typing: sudo git clone https://github.com/gmngmstr/CSELv2.git
+3. Clone into CSEW by typing: sudo git clone https://github.com/gmngmstr/CSEWv2.git
 4. Run `sudo python configurator.py` to set up the config file.
-6. After you are satisfied that it is working how you want, you can delete the CSEL directory.
+6. After you are satisfied that it is working how you want, you can delete the CSEW directory.

 ## How to install without git
 1. To install the scoring engine extrct the folder to the desktop of the linux image